ondrej-langr/react-svg-country-flags/README.md

 ### With placeholder

+#### Component
-You can pass a placeholder if flag is loading or is not found (or in this case any other error has happened)
+You can pass a placeholder component if flag is loading or is not found (or in this case any other error has happened)

 ```tsx
 import { Flag } from "svg-country-flags"